 - Mixed recycling sorting and e-cycling is practiced campus-wide, cutting back on our use of resources and reducing our waste stream.

 - We use temperature controls on all buildings, campus-wide set points, and several of our buildings use geothermal wells for heating and cooling as well as other energy saving measures.

 - Five of our buildings are LEED certified and we also participate in the USGBC Green Apple Day of Service.

 - Our Dining Services staff works hard to reduce waste and incorporate locally grown produce into our menus.

-- We devote attention to sustaining our human resources by providing wellness programs, excellent benefits, and carpool opportunities.
+- We devote attention to sustaining our human resources by providing wellness programs, excellent benefits, and carpool options.